airbnb/HorizonCalendar/README.md

 Features:

 - Supports all calendars from `Foundation.Calendar` (Gregorian, Japanese, Hebrew, etc.)
-- Displaying months in a vertically-scrolling or horizontally-scrolling layout
+- Display months in a vertically-scrolling or horizontally-scrolling layout
 - Declarative API that enables unidirectional data flow for updating the content of the calendar
 - A custom layout system that enables virtually infinite date ranges without increasing memory usage
 - Specify custom views for individual days, month headers, and days of the week